boazbk/crypto/lec_14_zero_knowledge.md

 [^arguments]: People have considered the notions of zero knowledge systems where soundness holds only with respect to efficient provers; these are known as _argument systems_.

+> # {.remark title="Notation for strategies" #strategies}
->__Notation for strategies:__ Up until now, we always considered cryptographic protocols where Alice and Bob trusted one another, but were worries about some adversary controlling the channel between them.
+Up until now, we always considered cryptographic protocols where Alice and Bob trusted one another, but were worries about some adversary controlling the channel between them.
 Now we are in a somewhat more "suspicious" setting where the parties do not fully trust one another.
 In such protocols there is always a "prescribed" or **honest** strategy that a particular party _should_ follow, but we generally don't want the other parties' security to rely on some else's good intention, and hence analyze also the case where a party uses an arbitrary **malicious** strategy.
 We sometimes also consider the **honest but curious** case where the adversary is passive and only collects information, but does not deviate from the prescribed strategy.
 Note that protocols typically only guarantee security for party A when it behaves honestly - a party can always chose to violate its own security and there is not much we can (or should?) do about it.

 ## Defining zero knowledge